intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 even with the potential for flaws, likely contributed significantly to the eventual success of the Internet.

-The problem is therefore not with the premise, but with its conclusion: the robustness principle itself.
+This premise that specifications will be imperfect is correct — however, the robustness principle is almost always the incorrect solution to the problem.

 # Protocol Decay

-The application of the robustness principle to the early Internet, or any system that is in early phases of deployment, is expedient.
-Applying the principle defers the effort of dealing with interoperability problems, which prioritizes progress.
-However, deferral can amplify the ultimate cost of handling interoperability problems.
+The application of the robustness principle to any system that is in early phases of deployment, such as the early Internet, is expedient.
+Applying the principle defers the effort of dealing with interoperability problems and prioritizes progress.
+However, this deferral can amplify the ultimate cost of handling interoperability problems.

 Divergent implementations of a specification emerge over time.
 When variations occur in the interpretation or expression of semantic components, implementations cease to be perfectly interoperable.

 Implementation bugs are often identified as the cause of variation, though it is often a combination of factors.
-Application of a protocol to uses that were not anticipated in the original design, or ambiguities and errors in the specification are often confounding factors.
+Using a protocol in ways that were not anticipated in the original design, or ambiguities and errors in the specification are often contributing factors.
 Disagreements on the interpretation of specifications should be expected over the lifetime of a protocol.

-Even with the best intentions, the pressure to interoperate can be significant.
+Even with the best intentions to maintain protocol correctness, the pressure to interoperate can be significant.
 No implementation can hope to avoid having to trade correctness for interoperability indefinitely.

-An implementation that reacts to variations in the manner recommended in the robustness principle sets up a feedback cycle.
+An implementation that reacts to variations in the manner recommended in the robustness principle enters a pathological feedback cycle.
 Over time:

 * Implementations progressively add logic to constrain how data is transmitted, or to permit variations in what is received.